-ENGG2100 [0.75] Engineering and Design II Completion of 4.0 credits including ENGG1100 STAT2120 [0.50] Probability and Statistics for Engineers 1 of MATH1010, MATH1210, MATH2080, IPS1210
+ENGG2100 [0.75] Engineering and Design II Completion of 4.0 credits including ENGG1100

+STAT2120 [0.50] Probability and Statistics for Engineers MATH1210 or MATH2080

-- [1] WRE students are permitted to take GEOG2000 without completing the prerequisite.
+- [1] Water Resources Engineering (WRE) students are permitted to take GEOG2000 without completing the prerequisite.
 However, Webadvisor will not allow you to register for GEOG2000 if you have not completed the prerequisite.
-A prerequisite waiver form may be obtained from the Undergraduate Services on the 3rd floor of the UC and must be signed by either the course instructor or engineering program counsellor, when designated. - WRE students wishing to take BIOL1030 in place of MICR1020 will be permitted to do so.
-Please inform your program counsellor.
-Note that BIOL1030 does NOT equate to MICR1020.
-Therefore, BIOL1030 alone will not be sufficient to graduate; students must also take BIOL1040.
+A prerequisite waiver form may be obtained from the Student Client Services on the 3rd floor of the UC and must be signed by either the course instructor or the engineering program counsellor, when designated. - [2] IMPORTANT NOTICE: The Schedule of Studies in the 2010 Undergraduate Calendar for the Water Resources Engineering program requires that MICR1020 be taken in Semester 3 (F11 for the 2010 cohort).
+However, MICR1020 will not longer be offered by the University at that time.
+MICR2420 will be the replacement for MICR1020 for the Water Resources Engineering Program. - [3] Water Resource Engineering students are permitted to take BIOL1090 instead of MICR2420 if they wish.
+Only one of BIOL1090 or MICR2420 is required for the Water Resources Engineering program.